ccchrissss/ccchrissss/README.md

 <h3 align="center">A full-stack software engineer in San Diego, CA</h3>
 &nbsp;
 &nbsp;
-- 🔧 I'm currently building a music tab converter for the kalimba called Kalimba Converter
+- 🔧 I'm currently building an app that helps surfers train their breathhold on land

 - 👨‍💻 All of my projects are available at <a href="https://chrisnelson.netlify.app">chrisnelson.netlify.app</a>

-- 💬 Ask me about **freelancing as a dev in 2024**
+- 💬 Ask me about **freelancing as a dev**

 - 📫 Reach me at **chrisnelson7791@gmail.com**